alreich/abstract_algebra/docs/guide.rst

 .. parsed-literal::

     [Group(
-     Z8_subgroup_0,
+     'Z8_subgroup_0',
-     Subgroup of: Autogenerated cyclic group of order 8, ['e', 'a^4'],
+     'Subgroup of: Autogenerated cyclic group of order 8', ['e', 'a^4'],
      [[0, 1], [1, 0]]
      ),
      Group(
-     Z8_subgroup_1,
+     'Z8_subgroup_1',
-     Subgroup of: Autogenerated cyclic group of order 8, ['e', 'a^2', 'a^4', 'a^6'],
+     'Subgroup of: Autogenerated cyclic group of order 8', ['e', 'a^2', 'a^4', 'a^6'],
      [[0, 1, 2, 3], [1, 2, 3, 0], [2, 3, 0, 1], [3, 0, 1, 2]]
      )]